A-Z of Student Services

 Gary Lessor, Assistant to the Director

-Naugatuck Valley Community College, Ekstrom Hall, Room 627
+Naugatuck Valley Community College, Founders Hall, Room 129

-Located on the campus of Naugatuck Valley Community College, Western at Waterbury offers a convenient location for students in the Waterbury area to take completion courses for a Bachelor of Business Administration (B.B.A.) in Management, a Bachelor of Science in Nursing (B.S.N.), a Bachelor of Science in Justice and Law Administration, and a number of general education courses.
+Located on the campus of Naugatuck Valley Community College, WCSU at Waterbury offers a convenient location for students in the Waterbury area to take completion courses for a Bachelor of Business Administration (B.B.A.) in Management, a Bachelor of Science in Nursing (B.S.), and a number of general education courses.

 Old Main 013

+You can manage your card account online as well.
+Need to freeze your accounts?
 Need to check your balances?
 Want to make a deposit?
-To see your CONNectCash, meal plan, or print credit balances, log on to www.wcsu.edu/westconnect/card_account_manager.asp.
+To see your CONNectCash, meal plan, or print credit balances, log on to this website.

 The Westside Nature Preserve (WNP) is a 33-acre parcel of Eastern deciduous woodland/wetland found on the Westside campus.
-The entrance to the preserve can be found by walking to the right of the guardrail on the right side of University Boulevard, as you walk North, just follow the white signs.
-Students are welcome to explore the beauty of the preserve on their own or call 203-837-8794 to schedule a tour.
-Tours of the Westside Nature Preserve are available by request.
+It is used as a living laboratory for undergraduate and graduate research conducted by the WCSU Biology Department, and also serves the community as a natural resource for learning and recreation.
+The entrance to the WNP can be found by walking to the right of the guardrail on the right side of University Boulevard, as you walk North, by following the white signs.
+Students are welcome to explore the beautiful trails in the WNP.
+Tours of the Westside Nature Preserve are available by request ().